Best time to visit:

 Four hundred thousand inhabitants live in this mestizo society: a variety that reflects the history of the island, the successive occupations of peoples, the mix of people and cultures.
 Authenticity, the cultural richness that comes from Africa and India, and the knowledge of Creole living make the inhabitants of Martinique a happy, smiling and welcoming people.

 This is one of the tourist jewels of the Lesser Antilles, located in the Eastern Caribbean.
 Martinique is an overseas department of France and is therefore part of the European Union: only the identity card is enough to leave and the currency in force is the euro.

-Martinique is also renowned for its unspoiled coast and wild beaches, always windy and privileged destinations for surfers such as Anse Trabaud, Anse Au Bois and Anse Esprit.
-What are you waiting for to cut a sweet and relaxing parenthesis and leave for one holiday with Voyage Privé?
+Martinique is also renowned for its unspoiled coastline and wild, always breezy beaches and favorite destinations for surfers such as Anse Trabaud, Anse Au Bois and Anse Esprit.
+What are you waiting for to carve out a sweet and relaxing break and leave for an unforgettable holiday?

 We land in Fort de France, the capital, because capital cannot be spoken in this French possession.